 Reduce, recycle and reuse to decrease climate change

-More energy conservation could affect the occurrence of major storms like Hurricane Irma.
+More energy conservation could affect the occurrence of major storms and hurricanes.

 Climate change is any major change in measures of climate, which include temperature, precipitation, rainfall, snow and wind.
 These changes last for decades or longer.
 Many factors are causing climate change, including human activities through burning fossil fuels, cutting down trees, planting trees and building developments.
 Most scientists now agree that climate change is happening.
 Read more in this publication from the Michigan Department of Public Health.